kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md

    </div>

-## Expose and secure your workload
+## Expose and Secure Your Workload

 Follow the instructions to expose an instance of the HttpBin Service, and secure it with OAuth2 scopes.